-- Do not confuse them (Interrogative pronouns) with words starting with 'wh' words. - who, what, where, why, and when" in reality, these are not all interrogative pronouns. - They can be used for asking questions in general. question tags. - Interrogative pronouns are used for asking questions about nouns/pronouns to provide information about them (noun/pronoun).
+- Do not confuse them (Interrogative pronouns) with words starting with 'wh' words. - "who, what, where, why, and when" in reality, these are not all interrogative pronouns. - They can be used for asking questions in general. question tags.

 Interrogative pronouns and change in function: